Kingston Ontario, Canada Travel Guide

 No visa needed for Canadian citizens.
 US citizens or lawful permanent residents require no visa or eTA for flying.

 Canada operates a high-quality healthcare system.
 Non-residents typically face charges for medical services, which can be very expensive.
-Travel insurance is highly advisable.
+Travel insurance is strongly recommended.
 Consider World Nomads or SafetyWing.

-Kingston is generally a very safe city with a low crime rate.
+Kingston is generally a very safe a metropolis with a low crime rate.
 General urban precautions apply downtown.
 Residential areas are very safe.
 No specific neighborhoods recommended for avoidance due to high crime rates.

 Winter storms (blizzards, heavy snow, ice) can occur.
 Summer thunderstorms may be severe.
 Heatwaves pose health risks.
 Drive carefully on roads in rural areas for wildlife.